From Fair Decision Making to Social Equality: Model

-Another reason for the complication is because, under AA, the dynamics for one group depends on the other group: in Proposition \ref{prop:aalp} there always exists one $j$ for which the policy depends on the qualification profiles of $\neg j$.
+Note that under AA, the dynamics for one group depends on the other group: in Proposition \ref{prop:aalp} there always exists one $j$ for which the policy depends on the qualification profiles of $\neg j$.
 The dynamics therefore have to be tracked jointly, unlike in \UN.
-Write